eucainapereira/golden-path-api/README.md

 3. **GitHub Container Registry (GHCR)**: Chosen over DockerHub for better integration with GitHub Actions native permissions and cost efficiency within the enterprise ecosystem.

 ---

-*Generated with ❤️ by Antigravity - Senior DevOps Engineer Agent*